jbukoski/PotentialNaturalRegeneration/README.md

 * the scale of the focal window size: 2km radius range (accorded by e-mail [25 de set de 2019])

 ## About Scripts:
-* [PotNarRegLayer](): GEE Python API to identify areas that, on year 2000, had potential was availible for natural regeneration.
-Using 2000 CCI ESA specific land use classes ([see legend]()) for more info), pixels identifyed as Natural Grass (Layer from Strassburg et al.) were excluded.
+* [PotNarRegLayer](./Python/PotNatRegLayer.py): GEE Python API to identify areas that, on year 2000, had potential was availible for natural regeneration.
+Using 2000 CCI ESA specific land use classes ([see legend](./CCI_Legend.md)) for more info), pixels identifyed as Natural Grass (Layer from Strassburg et al.) were excluded.
 Result are saved as image GEE asset;
-* [PotNatRegSamplePoints](): GEE Python API script to, based on **PotNatRegLayer**, generate XXX random points that will be used to get covariate data. **Script not finilized**;
+* [PotNatRegSamplePoints](./Python/PotNatRegSamplePoints.py): GEE Python API script to, based on **PotNatRegLayer**, generate [550,000 random points](Discussions on clases and definitons) that will be used to get covariate data. **Script not finilized**;
-* [vectorizePotNatRegAreas](): GEE Python API to convert PotNatRegLayer on featureCollection to, later, generate random points based on each feature area. **Vectorization is done splitting data in different bounding box.
+* [vectorizePotNatRegAreas](./Python/vectorizePotNatRegAreas.py): GEE Python API to convert PotNatRegLayer on featureCollection to, later, generate random points based on each feature area. **Vectorization is done splitting data in different bounding box.
 Sampling points not done**";

 ### Discussions on clases and definitons